2i2c-org/2i2c-org.github.io/content/jobs/open/product-community-lead-2022.md

 * Experience with community management and engagement, with a focus on teaching and sharing knowledge with others.
 * Experience with product management and guidance, with a focus on collaboration with engineering teams at both a design and an implementation level.
+* Experience with technical communication and documentation skills.
 * Experience at strategic development and building organizations or teams (particularly distributed or technology-focused ones).
 * Experience with data science workflows in research, education, and scholarship, with a focus on open workflows and [FAIR principles](https://www.go-fair.org/fair-principles/).
 * Experience using an open source language in a research/education setting.